 Well crikey, if 2020 ain’t been one hell of a roller coaster so far (and by that I mean the worst roller coaster in the world)…

 You don’t need me to tell you that this year has produced some crazy sh*t, and, almost nine months in, that crazy is showing no signs of stopping.
 (Neither is the sh*t.)
-The world has had more ups and downs in 2020 than the elevator in the Empire State Building and really, 2020 – just give us a break, will you?
+The world has had more ups and downs in 2020 than the aforementioned roller coaster and really, 2020 – just give us a break, will you?

 [Reading time: 15 mins]